 The meadows, natural wetlands, marshes, tules, ponds, and year-round springs provide valuable habitat for the wildlife and angus cattle that call the ranch home.
 Records show three significant species recorded on the ranch, including the sticky pyrocoman, Plumas ivesia, and bald eagle.

 “In the fall, we’ll gather cows and the bald eagles will follow us.
 They’re gorgeous.
 They’ll sit on the post, or they sit on the telephone poles and just watch us.”

 The Maddalena’s originally inherited the land from Cindy’s father-in-law after he passed.
-Cindy and her late husband, Tony, and Cindy’s late brother-in-law then split the property.
-Cindy and Tony partnered with the Rangeland Trust to conserve their portion of the property in 2011.
+Cindy and her late husband, Tony, partnered with the Rangeland Trust to conserve their portion of the ranch in 2011.

 “I feel like I am the caretaker because it was my father-in-law’s ranch, and one day it will be my kid’s ranch, and I hope it can stay in the family as long as it can.
 It’s just home.”

 Cindy’s daughter and her husband live and work on the ranch with their two children, while their son, his wife, and their two children live in Chico.

 Even though Cindy’s father-in-law is no longer around to see the land, she knows he would love how little the land has changed since he purchased it decades ago.
 “I go out there and say, ‘Louie, I wish you could see the place!’
 I think he would be very happy with the conservation easement decision, because we work hard to keep it maintained, and it looks so much like it did before, and I think he would be very pleased.”